An evidence-based briefing

 Annual Brain Drain to the US

 Concentrated in tech, healthcare, and finance.
 A senior software engineer earns $150-200K CAD in Canada vs. $250-400K USD in the US.
+The productivity gap and the talent gap reinforce each other.

 TN Visa Data / Statistics Canada Estimates